The decline of nuclear weapons around the world is declining

 According to Sibri estimates, at the beginning of 2021 China had 350 nuclear weapons (+30), France 290 (standard), the United Kingdom 225 (+10), Pakistan 165 (+5), India 156 (+6) and Israel 90 (stable).

-As of the latest nuclear power to date, North Korea, a Swedish research firm, hopes to be able to build 40 to 50 warships with split materials produced by the regime, but their actual number is “very uncertain”.
+To date, North Korea, a Swedish research firm, estimates that it could build 40 to 50 warships with split materials produced by the regime, but their actual number is “very uncertain”.

 In August, members of the Non-Proliferation Treaty (NPT), which unites most countries in the world, are due to meet in New York for a five-year study.

-According to the NPT, talks on nuclear disarmament are promising to “proceed in good faith.”
+According to the NPT, nuclear powers are pursuing “good faith” regarding nuclear weapons.

 However, in the face of renewing weapons, non-nuclear nations may question their obligations, Sibri worries.